microsoft/pxt-adafruit/docs/lessons/speed-button/activity.md

 # speed button challenges

-Coding challenges for the speed button tutorial. #docs
+Coding challenges for the speed button tutorial.

 ## Before we get started